graziele-fagundes/graziele-fagundes/README.md

-hi, my name is Graziele and I am a Computer Science student 🫰
+hi, my name is Graziele and I am a computer science student and developer

 simplicity is the soul of efficiency